Price Resigns From Trump Cabinet Amid Private Jet Investigations

 But that wasn't enough.
 On Friday, rumors mounted that Price's tenure was in peril, fueled by Trump's own afternoon statement that an announcement would be coming soon.

-Price, a former Republican congressman from Georgia, was confirmed in February to lead HHS, the trilion-dollar agency that runs Medicaid, Medicare and the National Institutes of Health.
+Price, a former Republican congressman from Georgia, was confirmed in February to lead HHS, the trillion-dollar agency that runs Medicaid, Medicare and the National Institutes of Health.
 It also administers the federal health care exchange created by the Affordable Care Act.

 He had a reputation as a budget hawk who would fight government waste and rein in spending.